Quanfita/ImageProcessing/README.md

 # ImageProcessing

-This is a digital image processing works set, including papers, codes and new algrothm.
+This is a digital image processing works set, including papers, codes and new algorithms.

 This repository will not include Machine Learning and Deep Learning!